40thieves/final-year-project/src/03 - literature-review/03 - what-is-altmetrics.md

 #### 2.3 What is Altmetrics?

 As alternative to traditional bibliometrics, the concept of altmetrics was developed in the late 2000s.
 Although there are many different definitions, altmetrics as a term has evolved over the years to an umbrella term for metrics that measure impact of web-based scholarly communications both qualitatively and quantitatively (Priem, Taraborelli, Groth & Neylon, 2010) (Liu, 2003) (Howard, 2012).
 Altmetrics, in contrast to the impact factor, are primarily measured at the article level, although it has been suggested by some that altmetrics should also measure impact outside of the traditional article (Neylon & Wu, 2009) (Adie, 2013).
-Article level metrics is a term favoured initially by those looking for an alternative to the impact factor.
+Article level metrics was a term favoured initially by those looking for an alternative to the impact factor.
 However article level metrics have started to be incorporated under the banner of altmetrics (Priem, 2010).
 These metrics attempt to find the "real world impact" of research, measuring sources outside of traditional science, giving a more encompassing view of impact.

 </div>